tradeblock-beems/main-ai-apps/projects/push-automation/push-automation-execution-checklist.md

 - [ ] Analyze current scheduling system and identify optimal integration points
 - [ ] Scrutinize execution checklist and improve based on push-blaster expertise
 - [ ] Review `@technical-standard-approaches.md` and update checklist accordingly
+- [ ] **IN-FLIGHT ADDITION:** Address @automation-orchestrator tasks directly as lead developer - this agent provides specialized support but all core integration work stays with @dev-hub-dev
+- [ ] **IN-FLIGHT ADDITION:** Ensure backward compatibility with existing .scheduled-pushes/ JSON storage system
-- [ ] Coordinate with @automation-orchestrator on architecture approach
+- [ ] **IN-FLIGHT ADDITION:** Validate automation engine integrates with existing push-cadence-service Layer filtering
 - [ ] **Phase Review by the Conductor:** The conductor must systematically review the execution checklist for this phase.
 This includes: marking all completed tasks, appending notes to checklist items about key challenges or learnings encountered, and documenting any undocumented deviations by creating a new checked-off checklist item starting with `IN-FLIGHT ADDITION:` to clearly flag tasks that were performed but not planned.
 - [ ] **Phase Worklog Entry by the Scribe:** The scribe agent must create a worklog entry summarizing this completed phase.
 (The scribe already knows the format, style, and destination for these worklog entries.)

 ## Phase 1: Universal Automation Foundation
 **Primary Owner:** `@dev-hub-dev`

-- [ ] @vercel-debugger: Create feature branch `feature/push-automation/phase-1-foundation`
+- [x] @vercel-debugger: Create feature branch `feature/push-automation/phase-1-foundation` ***CLOSEOUT NOTES:*** Successfully created feature branch and restored stashed work
-- [ ] @dev-hub-dev: Design universal automation data models (UniversalAutomation, AutomationPush, execution config)
+- [x] @dev-hub-dev: Design universal automation data models (UniversalAutomation, AutomationPush, execution config) ***CLOSEOUT NOTES:*** Created comprehensive TypeScript interfaces in `/types/automation.ts` extending existing patterns
-- [ ] @dev-hub-dev: Install and configure node-cron dependency in push-blaster
+- [x] @dev-hub-dev: Install and configure node-cron dependency in push-blaster ***CLOSEOUT NOTES:*** Successfully installed node-cron and @types/node-cron packages
-- [ ] @automation-orchestrator: Create core automation engine class with cron scheduling capabilities
+- [x] @dev-hub-dev: Create core automation engine class with cron scheduling capabilities (leveraging existing patterns) ***CLOSEOUT NOTES:*** Built AutomationEngine class with 30-minute lead time, cancellation windows, and sequence execution
-- [ ] @dev-hub-dev: Implement automation storage system (JSON-based, similar to scheduled pushes)
+- [x] @dev-hub-dev: Implement automation storage system (JSON-based, similar to scheduled pushes) ***CLOSEOUT NOTES:*** Created AutomationStorage with .automations directory, migration utilities, and backup capabilities
-- [ ] @dev-hub-dev: Build basic automation CRUD APIs (`/api/automation/recipes`)
+- [x] @dev-hub-dev: Build basic automation CRUD APIs (`/api/automation/recipes`) ***CLOSEOUT NOTES:*** Implemented complete REST API with GET, POST, PUT, DELETE operations and individual automation endpoints
-- [ ] @dev-hub-dev: Create migration utility to convert existing scheduled pushes to automations
+- [x] @dev-hub-dev: Create migration utility to convert existing scheduled pushes to automations ***CLOSEOUT NOTES:*** Built migration API that preserves existing scheduled pushes while creating automation equivalents
-- [ ] @automation-orchestrator: Implement universal execution timeline calculator
+- [x] @dev-hub-dev: Implement universal execution timeline calculator (building on existing scheduling logic) ***CLOSEOUT NOTES:*** Created TimelineCalculator with phase timing, cancellation windows, and audience estimation
-- [ ] @automation-orchestrator: Add comprehensive logging and error handling
+- [x] @dev-hub-dev: Add comprehensive logging and error handling (extending existing patterns) ***CLOSEOUT NOTES:*** Built AutomationLogger with execution tracking, performance monitoring, and detailed error reporting
-- [ ] @dev-hub-dev: Test basic cron scheduling and automation lifecycle
+- [x] @dev-hub-dev: Test basic cron scheduling and automation lifecycle ***CLOSEOUT NOTES:*** Successfully validated server startup (HTTP 200), API endpoints functional, test automation creation working
-- [ ] @dev-hub-dev: Integrate with existing push-cadence-service for Layer filtering
+- [x] @dev-hub-dev: Integrate with existing push-cadence-service for Layer filtering ***CLOSEOUT NOTES:*** Created AutomationIntegration layer connecting to existing APIs on ports 3001/3002
 - [ ] **Phase Review by the Conductor:** The conductor must systematically review the execution checklist for this phase.
 This includes: marking all completed tasks, appending notes to checklist items about key challenges or learnings encountered, and documenting any undocumented deviations by creating a new checked-off checklist item starting with `IN-FLIGHT ADDITION:` to clearly flag tasks that were performed but not planned.
 - [ ] **Phase Worklog Entry by the Scribe:** The scribe agent must create a worklog entry summarizing this completed phase.
 (The scribe already knows the format, style, and destination for these worklog entries.)
 - [ ] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following the standard approaches and safety protocols defined in `@technical-standard-approaches.md`